versten1uk/new-arch-spike/decisions/001-native-module-architecture-pattern.md

 ## Context

-As we migrate our mobile application to React Native's New Architecture (0.77+) with bridgeless mode enabled, we need to establish a clear, production-ready pattern for building and integrating native modules.
-Our application has multiple native modules (Firebase, AppsFlyer, Snowplow, `cg-webview`) that need to communicate with each other without relying on the JavaScript bridge.
+As we migrate our mobile application to React Native's New Architecture (0.77+) with bridgeless mode enabled, we need to establish a clear pattern for building and integrating native modules.
+Our application has multiple native modules (Firebase, AppsFlyer, Snowplow, CGWebView) that need to communicate with each other without relying on the JavaScript bridge.

 **Key Problems:**